 Inflow into Mettur dam drops

-Water level in the dam stood at 112.78 feet against its full capacity of 120 feet and the storage was 82,421 tmcft.
-The inflow into the dam reduced to 2,526 cusecs from the Monday’s 3,672 cusecs.
-Discharge from the dam into Cauvery river continued to be 15,000 cusecs.
+The water level in the dam stood at 109.62 feet against its full capacity of 120 feet, and the storage was 77,871 mcft.

+The inflow into the dam was reduced to 8,268 cusecs from Sunday’s inflow of 10,212 cusecs.
+The water discharge into the Cauvery river is continued at 12,000 cusecs.

 - Comments will be moderated by The Hindu editorial team.